The neural basis of verb and noun semantic representations in congenitally blind individuals

-Giulia V. Elli1, Connor Lane1, Marina Bedny1; 1Johns Hopkins University
+Giulia V. Elli1, Rashi Pant1, Rebecca Achtman2, Marina Bedny1; 1Johns Hopkins University, 2DePauw University

 Topic Area: LANGUAGE: Semantic